-How often do Indian Software Engineers switch jobs?
+How Often do Indian Software Engineers Switch Jobs?

 Engineering openings grew by 11% in July 2023, after a 13% growth in June 2023.
-The Indian IT Services, Software Products and Tech Startups have been a dominant cohort in the job market for Software Engineers.
+The Indian IT Services, Software Products, and Tech Startups have been a dominant cohort in the job market for Software Engineers.
 9 Indian IT Bellwethers alone employ 15 lakh software professionals.

 At the same time, according to LinkedIn, the IT industry also experiences the highest turnover rate among all industries, reaching 13.2%.
 Despite tech giants offering attractive packages to attract software engineers, many of these companies struggle to retain their software talent for a long period after recruitment.

 Switching jobs can be a good way to gain skills from various industries and take on a fresh challenge.
-However, ample job opportunities and industry’s strong demand for their skills prompt software engineers to change jobs quicker than ever before.
+However, ample job opportunities and the industry’s strong demand for their skills prompt software engineers to change jobs quicker than ever before.

-Freshers Switch More Often:
+Freshers Switch More Often

 Freshers were found to have shorter median tenure than experienced professionals.
 This isn’t new.
-However, as organizations pace up their digital transformation journey, quick quitting has become more common among the freshers segment who are easily lured by higher offers.
+However, as organizations pace up their digital transformation journey, quick quitting has become more common among the freshers segment, who are easily lured by higher offers.
 On the other hand, experienced software engineers have more stable tenures.

-The image below shows the increasing trend of median tenures along with the increase in experience level of software engineers in India.
+The image below shows the increasing trend of median tenures along with the increase in the experience level of software engineers in India.

-Enterprises need to build their talent attraction and retention strategy tailored to the seniority-levels of their software talent.
+Enterprises need to build their talent attraction and retention strategy tailored to the seniority levels of their software talent.
 (More on that later)

-Industry Trends & Insights:
+Industry Trends & Insights

 However, Software Engineers in the Internet, Gaming, Financial Services, Media, Logistics, Professional Training and Coaching, and Hospital and Healthcare are in the lower range for now.

-Industries spanning automobiles, textiles, utilities, and apparel are all embracing software to improve product design, cut costs, speed up development, and boost overall agility.
+Industries spanning automobiles, textiles, utilities, and apparel are all-embracing software to improve product design, cut costs, speed up development, and boost overall agility.
 All these industries have different skills demands from software talent.

-However, the current job market has become challenging for industries that develop a bad reputation with excessive crunch-time, frequent lay-offs, low pay relative to other industries, and unrealistic expectations.
+However, the current job market has become challenging for industries that develop a bad reputation with excessive crunch time, frequent lay-offs, low pay relative to other industries, and unrealistic expectations.

 Software engineers understand how important their role is in helping industries provide the right products and services at the perfect time.
 Industry players with good work environments will always hold the advantage in retaining their talent for longer periods.